Saga of Six Excerpt - Beast Mistress

+Yarlil held Daarés in meaningful stare before giving him a wicked smile.
 “Well, thank you, my observant one.
 It is good you appreciate my dark charm.
 But to my question, what do you think of this talk of racial intermixing?”

 “Egordia!” she expressed in elfish.
 “You have a good head and a courageous heart, my Prince,” she stated for his benefit.
-Yarlil then held him in a long meaningful stare that was very Dark Elf.
+Yarlil then held him in a long, meaningful stare that was very Dark Elf.
 Finally, she chose to share her mystery.
 “I have been having dreams of faraway places, and I see you in them.
 It disturbs me that despite your wolf cabal, you don’t have a pack to protect you.”

 The animal spirits are strong in this one, Daarés reminded himself.
 Yarlil’s backless leather tunic showed off her cabal tattoos.
 On her left shoulder was the wolf emblem which matched his own.
-On her right shoulder arm was the rearing bear, and on her back was the tattoo he admired most; the head of a white unicorn.
-Unlike her Dark Elf peers, she didn't have the matching claws, talons or hoof tattoos on her forearms.
+On her right shoulder arm was the rearing bear, and on her back was the tattoo he admired most, the head of a white unicorn.
+Unlike her Dark Elf peers, she didn't have any matching claws, talons or hoof tattoos on her forearms.

 “You honour me with such concerns, Princess,” he said, starting to believe she wasn’t playing with him.
 “Why do you raise this matter?”

-“I would like you to sleep with a she-wolf tonight,” she announced, looking at him intently while searching his emotions.
+“I would like you to sleep with a she-wolf tonight,” she announced, looking intently at him while searching his emotions.

 Daarés took umbrage.
 “The only she-wolf I see here tonight is the one in front of me,” he retaliated in frustration.

 Yarlil stared back wide-eyed and made a provocative face.
 “The Prince makes a suggestion?”
-She asked moving in closer to create sexual tension between them.
+She asked, moving in closer to create sexual tension between them.
 She was taller than him and skilled with a knife.
 Close-up, he found her “black-pool” gaze unnerving.

 Yep, this doesn’t bode well, he thought.
 “Yarlil, I thought you were sincere about something, and now I’m at a loss to understand what we’re talking about.”

-Daarés remained intrigued but was still puzzled.
+Daarés was intrigued but still puzzled.

 “I want you to den with Arlia, my she-wolf.
 She has young pups, and I want you to bond with them and become their pack leader.
 First, you will need to win Arlia’s trust.”

 Yarlil realised he missed the significance.
 “Arlia is a Dare Wolf.
 Your namesake, Daarés,” she said for emphasis.
 “We believe nothing happens by coincidence.
 Your name and your choice of the Wolf Cabal are significant.
 Purebred Dare Wolves are rare and very special.
 Under the right circumstances, they will bond-link with you and become a powerful ally.
-As I said earlier about my dreams, I believe your destiny will take you far away from the fellowship and protection of Atlans Deep.”
+As I said earlier about my dreams, I believe your destiny takes you far away from the fellowship and protection of Atlans Deep.”

 Yarlil regarded Daarés fondly as he struggled with her intent.
 I like this Prince, she mused.
 “Good, I will meet you at your quarters later tonight with Arlia and her pups.
 I will, of course, need to stay and give Arlia comfort and assist with your instruction.”

 “No,” Daarés quickly replied, alarmed by the prospect.
-As far as he was concerned, her mother, the Queen of Dark Lore was to be avoided at all costs.
+As far as he was concerned, the Queen of Dark Lore was to be avoided at all costs.
 “I think we should keep this between ourselves,” he requested.

 Surely not, he thought, suddenly spooked.